h3rald/litestore/src/admin/md/system-documents.md

 ### Importing, exporting and deleting System Documents

-You can import, export, and delete system documents with the respective commands, but you must specify the [--system](class:kwd) command line flag.
+You can import, export, and delete system documents with the respective commands, but you must specify the [-\-system](class:kwd) command line flag.

 For example, suppose you have a [sysdocs](class:dir) folder containing the following file hierarchy: